|Nutritional Guidelines (per serving)|

 This recipe for asparagus and hard-cooked eggs gets the royal treatment with a creamy white sauce or béchamel.
 Hard-cooked eggs are very popular in Hungary, Lithuania, Poland, Russia, Ukraine, and other Eastern European countries.
 In the old days, it was a relatively economical source of protein for farmers who usually raised chickens.

-Hard-cooked eggs over toasted bread smothered with white sauce, also known as béchamel is always a treat.
+Hard-cooked eggs over toasted bread smothered with white sauce, also known as béchamel, is always a treat.
 We have this craving often, but we've updated it by adding asparagus and serving it as-is or over toasted whole-grain bread or buttery brioche for extra decadence.
-It is a filling meatless meal for Lent and vegetarians, but don't count it out as a fancy luncheon dish when fleshed out with salad and petit fours for dessert.
+It is a filling meatless meal for Lent and vegetarians, but don't count it out as a fancy luncheon dish when fleshed out with a salad and petit fours for dessert.

 - 1 pound asparagus (cleaned and trimmed)